Should I put less yeast in my bread & what happens when I add too much

 Yeast is a type of levain, which is a product that raises bread.
 Different types of levain include bakers yeast, dried yeast, sourdough, poolishs’, bigas' and bicarbonate of soda.

 Yeast reacts with the moistened starch (sugar) in the flour which creates carbon dioxide (gas) and ethanol.

 The gas gets trapped in the gluten structure and raises the bread.

-The ethanol burns away in the oven.
 There's a more comprehensive guide on flour and yeast fermentation here.